-The big question is, how you can know for sure if you have fibroids?
+The big question is, how can you know for sure if you have fibroids?

 Symptoms of Fibroids

-It is interesting to note that some woman with fibroids experience no symptoms whatsoever, while others suffer with mild to extremely painful symptoms.
+It is interesting to note that some women with fibroids experience no symptoms whatsoever, while others suffer with mild to extremely painful symptoms.
 Some of the variety of symptoms that a woman might experience can include.

 A fibroid can make menstrual cycle bleeding be much heavier and painful.
-This bleeding is called Menorrhagia.
+This bleeding is called menorrhagia.
 Sometimes this blood flow can be so intense that it can cause severe anemia which can cause tiredness, weakness or other problems much worse.